Bits & Bobs:

 Older news, including links to academic articles, may be found in the "Scholarship" tab above under the heading "Scholarship & Media".

 Welcome to my website.
-My name is Frank Deer and I am an Associate professor and Canada Research Chair in Indigenous Education in the University of Manitoba's Faculty of Education, and member of the Royal Society of Canada.
+My name is Frank Deer.
+I am an Associate professor, Canada Research Chair at the University of Manitoba's Faculty of Education, and member of the Royal Society of Canada.
 I earned a PhD in Educational Administration from the University of Saskatchewan in 2008 after obtaining a B.Ed and M.Ed from the University of Manitoba in 1999 and 2003 respectively.
 I have previously served as a classroom teacher in the Frontier School Division and the Winnipeg School Division.

 My doctoral dissertation on citizenship education may be found here.